UHDTV

 How the EBU helps

 The EBU provides technical specifications and guidelines, performs tests and shares practical experience to help its Members plan and deploy UHDTV services.
-This work is part of the EBU Strategic Programme on Smart Media Production, which includes a groups covering the Audio and the Video aspects.
-Especially check out the UHDTV Strategy Support group and the HDR Implementation Task Force.
+This work is part of the EBU Strategic Programme on Smart Media Production, which includes groups covering the Audio and the Video aspects, also check out the HDR Implementation Task Force.

 The more immersive experience is achieved by improving several video and audio parameters.
 Not all of these need to be used at the same time; they are options that can be mixed and matched, allowing for image and sound quality improvements to be deployed gradually (e.g. when upgrading existing production facilities).
 Example: using 1080p/50 with HDR is also a UHDTV service.